PseudoDevs/IamGhost/abcmd5.md

-Last updated: 2024-04-05 09:23:47
+Last updated: 2024-04-05 09:24:20
-Random Quote: People deserve a second chance, just like businesses. - Marty Byrde
+Random Quote: If you love something, you can never let it go.
+Not even for a second.
+Or it's gone forever. - Ted Mosby